Interpret

 |---|---|

-| Grandmaster | Best clock source for the PTP domain. |
+| Grandmaster | The best clock and the time source for the PTP domain |

-| Ordinary clock | One PTP port; can be master or slave. |
+| Ordinary clock | One PTP port.
+Master or slave. |

 ptp mode boundary